rabbitmq/rabbitmq-website/site/clustering.md

 If the check does not pass, the deployment of the node is considered to be incomplete and the deployment process will typically wait and retry for a period of time.
 One popular example of such environment is Kubernetes where an operator-defined [readiness probe](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate) can prevent a deployment from proceeding when the [`OrderedReady` pod management policy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#deployment-and-scaling-guarantees) is used.
+Deployments that use the `Parallel` pod management policy will not be affected but must worry about the [natural race condition during initial cluster formation](/cluster-formation.html#initial-formation-race-condition).

 Given the [peer syncing behavior described above](#restarting-schema-sync), such a health check can prevent a cluster-wide restart from completing in time.
 Checks that explicitly or implicitly assume a fully booted node that's rejoined